FernandoFigueroa0710/Basic-Express-Website/README.md

 # Basic-Express-Website
-A mock website for computer repair using NodeJs and Express to demonstrate the poer of Express as a frameowrk for NodeJs and a server, focusing on routing using the Jade template engine, and the usage of Nodemailer wich is a contact form.
+A mock website for computer repair using NodeJs and Express to demonstrate the power of Express as a framework for NodeJs and a server, focusing on routing using the Jade template engine, and the usage of Nodemailer to send emails through Express.

-## Things I leaned from this project:
+## Things I learned from this project:
 * The implementation of Express as a NodeJS framework
 * The MCV model of Express
 * The parsing of data with  `body-parser`